MilchRatchet/Luminary/README.md

 ```
 -r, --realtime
         start in realtime mode

+-t, --timings
+        print execution times of some CPU functions
 ```

 In realtime mode, you can control the camera through `WASD` and the mouse.
 The sun can be rotated with the arrow keys.
 A snapshot can be made by pressing `[F12]`.
 You can open a user interface with `[E]` in which you can change many parameters.